MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-a-VM-network-for-network-virtualization-and-add-an-IP-address-pool-in-VMM.md

 ms.assetid: 168132bf-9c34-4bb7-ab00-d7b07b28598c
 ---
 # How to create a VM network for network virtualization and add an IP address pool in VMM
-In Virtual Machine Manager \(VMM\), to support multiple tenants \(also called clients or customers\) with their own networks, isolated from the networks of others, use VM networks configured for Hyper\-V network virtualization.
+In Virtual Machine Manager (VMM), to support multiple tenants (also called clients or customers) with their own networks, isolated from the networks of others, use VM networks configured for Hyper-V network virtualization.
 For more information, see [Plan VM networks for Hyper-V network virtualization](Overview--plan-VM-networks-in-VMM.md#BKMK_hnv) in "Overview: plan VM networks in VMM."
 To see how this procedure fits into an overall workflow, see [Implementing the configuration](Configuring-logical-networks,-VM-networks,-and-logical-switches-in-VMM.md#BKMK_implementing) in "Configuring logical networks, VM networks, and logical switches in VMM."

 After creating the VM network, create one or more IP address pools on it, regardless of whether you will use static IP addresses or DHCP on the VM network.
 If you choose DHCP, VMM will respond to a DHCP request with an address from an IP address pool.